RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 ### [[Single Sign On|AWS-SSO]]

-If your AWS account has configured SSO portal then you can use a web-based SSO authorization.
+If your AWS account has a configured SSO portal, you can use a web-based SSO authorization.
-SSO support can be enabled for Default and Profile-based AWS authoriation types.
+SSO support can be enabled for Default and Profile-based AWS authorization types.
 You need to turn on the "Enable SSO" option.